Units of paper quantity: History

-Reams of 500 sheets were mostly used only for newsprint.
 Since the late 20th century, the 500-sheet ream has become the de facto international standard.

 Bundle

 A paper bundle is a quantity of sheets of paper, currently standardized as 1,000 sheets.
 A bundle consists of two reams or 40 quires.
 As an old UK and US measure, it was previously equal to 960 sheets.

 When referring to chipboard, there are two standards in the US.
 In general, a package of approximately 50 pounds of chipboard is called a bundle.
 Thus, a bundle of 22 point chipboard (0.022" thick) 24" × 38", with each sheet weighing 0.556 pounds, contains 90 sheets.
 However, chipboard sold in size 11" × 17" and smaller is packaged and sold as bundles of 25 pounds.

 Bale

 A paper bale is a quantity of sheets of paper, currently standardized as 5,000 sheets.
 A bale consists of five bundles, ten reams or 200 quires.
 As an old UK and US measure, it was previously equal to 4800 sheets.